philanc/plc/README.md

 All the files included here are distributed under the MIT License (see file LICENSE)

-The salsa20 implementation is contributed by Pierre Chapuis - https://github.com/catwell
+The salsa20 and box/secretbox implementations are contributed by Pierre Chapuis - https://github.com/catwell